emilianomfortes/krylovsolver/README.md

  "store_states": stores states even though expectation values are requested via the "e_ops" argument.

  "store_final_state": store final state even though expectation values are requested via the "e_ops" argument.
- "krylov_algorithm": default behavior uses lanczos algorithm to calculate the different Krylov subspaces, and it is only valid for self-adjoint operators.
-If by any chance you decide to use this evolution on a non self-adjoint Hamiltonian, Arnoldi iteration (slower than lanczos but does not require self-adjoint) can be enabled.
-Another alternative is to use Krylov subspaces obtained from Taylor expansion of the Hamiltonian.

 ```text